Although the HS2 rail link may seem years away at the moment, this is an issue that property owners and tenant occupiers should be planning for now.

 High Speed 2 (HS2) is a planned high-speed railway proposed to link The Midlands and Northern England with London Euston and other destinations such as destinations Lille, Brussels, Paris, and London Heathrow Airport.

 The project is being developed by High Speed Two Ltd, a company established by the UK Government.
-The line is to be built in two phases with the section between London and Birmingham being the first phase.
+The line is to be built in two phases with the section between London and Birmingham being the first phase, and on to Manchester and Leeds for the second phase.

 The route would take a complex form of a "Y", with a trunk between London Euston and Birmingham Curzon Street.
 The route would then split into two spurs, one continuing to Manchester Piccadilly via Crewe and Manchester Airport.
 The other route is proposed to Leeds via Sheffield Meadowhall and East Midlands.